Varieties of Chinese: Standard Chinese

-Standard Chinese now dominates public life in mainland China, and is much more widely studied than any other variety of Chinese.
-Outside China and Taiwan, the only varieties of Chinese commonly taught in university courses are Standard Mandarin and Cantonese.
+Standard Chinese is much more widely studied than any other variety of Chinese, and its use is now dominant in public life on the mainland.
+Outside of China and Taiwan, the only varieties of Chinese commonly taught in university courses are Standard Chinese and Cantonese.

-Comparison with Europe
+Comparison with Romance

-Chinese has been likened to the Romance languages of Europe, the modern descendants of Latin.
-In both cases, the ancestral language was spread by imperial expansion over substrate languages 2000 years ago, by the Qin–Han empire in China and the Roman Empire in Europe.
-In Western Europe, Medieval Latin remained the standard for scholarly and administrative writing for centuries, and influenced local varieties, as did Literary Chinese in China.
-In both Europe and China, local forms of speech diverged from the written standard and from each other, producing extensive dialect continua, with widely separated varieties being mutually unintelligible.
+Local varieties from different areas of China are often mutually unintelligible, differing at least as much as different Romance languages and perhaps even as much as Indo-European languages as a whole.
+As with the Romance languages descended from Latin, the ancestral language was spread by imperial expansion over substrate languages 2000 years ago, by the Qin and Han empires in China, and the Roman Empire in Europe.
+Medieval Latin remained the standard for scholarly and administrative writing in Western Europe for centuries, influencing local varieties much like Literary Chinese did in China.
+In both cases, local forms of speech diverged from both the literary standard and each other, producing dialect continua with mutually unintelligible varieties separated by long distances.

-On the other hand, there are major differences.
-In China, political unity was restored in the late 6th century (by the Sui dynasty) and has persisted (with relatively brief interludes of division) until the present day.
-Meanwhile, Europe remained fragmented and developed numerous independent states.
-Vernacular writing, facilitated by the alphabet, supplanted Latin, and these states developed their own standard languages.
-In China, however, Literary Chinese maintained its monopoly on formal writing until the start of the 20th century.
-The morphosyllabic writing, read with varying local pronunciations, continued to serve as a source of vocabulary and idioms for the local varieties.
-The new national standard, Vernacular Chinese, the written counterpart of spoken Standard Chinese, is also used as a literary form by literate speakers of all varieties.
+However, a major difference between China and Western Europe is the historical reestablishment of political unity in 6th century China by the Sui dynasty, a unity that has persisted with relatively brief interludes until the present day.
+Meanwhile, Europe remained politically decentralized, and developed numerous independent states.
+Vernacular writing using the Latin alphabet supplanted Latin itself, and states eventually developed their own standard languages.
+In China, Literary Chinese was predominantly used in formal writing until the early 20th century.
+Written Chinese, read with different local pronunciations, continued to serve as a source of vocabulary for the local varieties.
+The new standard written vernacular Chinese, the counterpart of spoken Standard Chinese, is similarly used as a literary form by speakers of all varieties.